Solomon333/Task-Tracker/README.md

 - Task Tracker - app.

-- simple app that help user to track task.
+- Help user to track task with date and time + reminder.

 - React.